lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-It's important to know what each variable represents so you can analyze the data properly.
-Usually it's fairly easy to identify the outcome.
-However, knowing which are potential predictors can be tricky, since modern cohorts often measure hundreds of variables on each participant.
+To properly analyze the data you need to know what each variable represents.
+Usually it's fairly easy to identify the outcome (the disease).
+However, knowing which variables are potential exposures to investigate can be tricky, since modern cohort studies often measure hundreds of variables on each participant.

 Initially, it can be helpful to keep only the variables of interest.
-For now, select a few interesting variables to explore them more and tidy them up by renaming them so they are more descriptive.
+For now, select a few interesting variables, renaming them so they are more descriptive, and exploring them more.

 `@instructions`
 - Run `names(framingham)` in the console to find the exact names of the variables.
 - Choose the correct outcome for cardiovascular disease (CVD).
 Rename it to `got_cvd`.
-- Rename the four predictors to `total_cholesterol`, `body_mass_index` and `currently_smokes`.
+- Rename the three predictors to `total_cholesterol`, `body_mass_index` and `currently_smokes`.
 - Rename the `period` variable to `followup_visit_number`.

 `@hint`